-Viral Cooking Sensation Auntie Fee Dies of a Heart Attack at 59
+Viral Cooking Sensation Auntie Fee on Life Support After Heart Attack

 Mel Melcon/Los Angeles Times via Getty Images

-Auntie Fee, whose YouTube videos about cooking on a budget garnered a cult-like following, has died at 59-years-old, TMZ reports.
-According to the outlet, Auntie Fee (real name Felicia O'Dell) fell ill over the weekend, and after experiencing chest pain Tuesday, suffered a fatal heart attack.
+Auntie Fee, whose YouTube videos about cooking on a budget garnered a cult-like following, is fighting for her life at 59-years-old.
+According to TMZ, Auntie Fee (real name Felicia O'Dell) fell ill over the weekend, and after experiencing chest pain Tuesday, suffered a fatal heart attack.

 The Los Angeles native skyrocketed to internet stardom in 2014, when her expletive-filled instructional video on how to make "sweet treats for the kids" with crescent rolls, butter, sugar-cinnamon, and raisins earned 500,000 page views overnight.

-Note: UPDATE: According to TMZ, Auntie Fee is currently on life support at a Los Angeles hospital.
-Although multiple family members confirmed her death to the outlet, TMZ says the viral cooking sensation is "fighting for her life" as of Tuesday evening.